wsinned/wsinned.github.io/_posts/2014-12-06-testing-foundation.md

 I found the switch relatively painless after a quick search provided me with a Jekyll installation pre-configured to use Foundation 5.
 I cloned the repo and merged it in with my current site on a branch.
 After an hour or two of sorting out differences in the templates, I had a mostly working blog with a new clean theme.
 A side bonus was that I also had an atom feed included in the new template, something I was missing in my first attempt and had been meaning to include.

-I am still learning the intricacies of Foundation5, but so far I am impressed with the clean semantic css and the ease of customising it.
+I am still learning the intricacies of Foundation 5, but so far I am impressed with the clean semantic css and the ease of customising it.
 I may try Foundation 5 on a non-trivial Rails project at some point to see if it is as pleasant to work with on larger projects as it is on my simple blog.